The connectivity at infinity of a manifold and $L^{q,p}$-Sobolev inequalities: Sobolev inequalities, volume and hyperbolicity of ends

 proving that

 This shows that $M$ is $p$-hyperbolic, and therefore at least one of its ends is $p$-hyperbolic.
-To extend the conclusion to each end $E$ of $M$, we are naturally led to apply the reasonings to the double $\mathcal{D}\left( E\right) $.
+To extend the conclusion to each end $E$ of $M$, we are naturally led to applying the reasonings to the double $\mathcal{D}\left( E\right) $.
 By the very definition of the double of a manifold, it turns out that $\mathcal{D}\left( E\right) $ supports the Sobolev inequality (\ref{lqp-sobolev}) outside a compact neighborhood of the glued boundaries.
-Accordingly, to conclude that $E$ is $p$-hyperbolic we can make a direct use the following very general theorem that extends to any $L^{q,p}$-Sobolev inequality previous work by Carron, \cite{C-Duke}.
+Accordingly, to conclude that $E$ is $p$-hyperbolic we can make a direct use of the following very general theorem that extends to any $L^{q,p}$-Sobolev inequality a previous result by Carron, \cite{C-Duke}.

-\begin{theorem} Lat $\left( M,\left\langle ,\right\rangle \right) $ be a possibly incomplete Riemannian manifold.
-Assume that $M$ has infinite volume and supports the $L^{q,p}$-Sobolev inequality (\ref{lqp-sobolev}) off a compact set $K\subset M$.
+\begin{theorem} Let $\left( M,g \right) $ be a possibly incomplete Riemannian manifold.
+Assume that $M$ has infinite volume and that $M\setminus F$ supports the $L^{q,p}$-Sobolev inequality (\ref{lqp-sobolev}) for some compact $F\subset M$.
 Then, $M$ is $p$-hyperbolic and the same Sobolev inequality, possibly with a different constant, holds on all of $M$. \end{theorem}

 \begin{remark} Clearly, if $M$ is complete, according to Proposition \ref{th_volume} the assumption that $M$ has infinite volume is automatically satisfied.

 \end{remark}